-- of this section, a governmental entity that collects evidence containing DNA in the course of a criminal investigation in custody of evidence shall preserve a sample of the evidence collected for the period of time a defendant convicted of a felony is incarcerated in connection with that case.
-The governmental entity may determine how the evidence is retained pursuant to this section, provided that the evidence is retained in a condition suitable for DNA testing, any physical evidence that is reasonably likely to contain any biological evidence collected in the course of a criminal investigation or prosecution.
-Evidence shall be preserved in a manner reasonably calculated to prevent contamination or degradation of biological evidence contained thereon, subject to a continuous chain of custody, and securely retained with sufficient official documentation to locate the evidence. - (a2) The evidence described by subsection (a1) of this section shall be preserved for the following period: - (1) For convictions in which the death penalty is imposed, until execution.

-Notwithstanding any other provision of law and subject to subsection (b)

-- (2) For convictions involving a violent felony, during incarceration, including any period of mandatory supervised release or registration for the offense. - (3) For convictions of any felony for which the defendant's genetic profile may be taken by a law enforcement agency and included in the State DNA database, for a period of seven years. - (b) The governmental entity may dispose of the sample of evidence containing DNA preserved required to preserve evidence pursuant to subsection (a)(a1) of this section before the may petition the court for an order allowing for disposition of the evidence prior to the expiration of the period of time described in subsection (a) (a2) of this section if all of the following conditions are met: - (1) The governmental entity sent notice of its intent to dispose of the sample of evidence to the district attorney in the county in which the conviction was obtained. - The district attorney gave to each of the following persons written (2) notification of the intent of the entity-governmental entity to dispose of the sample of evidence: any defendant convicted of a felony who is currently incarcerated in connection with the case, the eurrent defendant's current counsel of record, the Office of Indigent Defense Services, and the Attorney General.
+- (a)(a1) Notwithstanding any other provision of law and subject to subsection (b) of this section, a governmental entity that collects evidence containing DNA in the course of a criminal investigation in custody of evidence shall preserve a sample of the evidence collected for the period of time a defendant convicted of a felony is incarcerated in connection with that case.
+The governmental entity may determine how the evidence is retained pursuant to this section, provided that the evidence is retained in a condition suitable for DNA testing any physical evidence that is reasonably likely to contain any biological evidence collected in the course of a criminal investigation or prosecution.
+Evidence shall be preserved in a manner reasonably calculated to prevent contamination or degradation of any biological evidence that might be present, subject to a continuous chain of custody, and securely retained with sufficient official documentation to locate the evidence. - (a2) The evidence described by subsection (a1) of this section shall be preserved for the following period: - (1) For conviction resulting in a sentence of death, until execution. - (2) For conviction of a violent felony, as defined in G.S.
+14-7.7(b), during the period of incarceration and any period of mandatory supervised release. - (3) For conviction of an offense requiring sex offender registration pursuant to Article 27A of Chapter 14 of the General Statutes, during the period of incarceration, any period of mandatory supervised release or probation, and the period of sex offender registration. - (4) For conviction of any felony for which the defendant's genetic profile may be taken by a law enforcement agency and included in the State DNA database, for a period of seven years. - (b) The governmental entity may dispose of the sample of evidence containing DNA preserved required to preserve evidence pursuant to subsection (a)(a1) of this section before the may petition the court for an order allowing for disposition of the evidence prior to the expiration of the period of time described in subsection (a) (a2) of this section if all of the following conditions are met: - (1) The governmental entity sent notice of its intent to dispose of the sample of evidence to the district attorney in the county in which the conviction was obtained. - (2) The district attorney gave to each of the following persons written notification of the intent of the entity-governmental entity to dispose of the sample of evidence: any defendant convicted of a felony who is currently incarcerated in connection with the case, the eurrent defendant's current counsel of record, the Office of Indigent Defense Services, and the Attorney General.
 The notice shall be consistent with the provisions of this section, and the district attorney shall send a copy of the notice to the governmental entity.
-Delivery of written notification from the district attorney to the defendant was effectuated by the district attorney transmitting the written notification to the superintendent of the correctional facility where the defendant was assigned at the time and the superintendent's personal delivery of the written notification to the defendant.
-Certification of delivery by the superintendent to the defendant in accordance with this subdivision was in accordance with subsection (c) of this section.
+Delivery of written notification from the district attorney to the defendant was effectuated by the district attorney transmitting the written notification to the superintendent of the correctional facility where the defendant was